ejdostal/Data_projects_TripleTen/06_Zomato_project_ README.md

 ### Zomato

 Zomato is a multinational restaurant aggregator and food delivery service company.
 The goal of this project is to analyze the business performance of restaurants and customers registered to the Zomato service.
-In particular, I chose to focus on Zomato customers, who they were, and their purchasing behaviors.
+In particular, I chose to focus on Zomato customers, their characteristics, and their purchasing behaviors.

 #### The Data